 “No!
 It’s here for me!”
 Lucas screamed.

-    “Lucas, I’m going out there.
-As soon as I leave the room grab anything that’s heavy and make a barricade behind your door.
+“I’m going out there.
+I have to.
+As soon as I leave the room, grab anything heavy and barricade your door.
 The only people you let in are me or your mom.
 Got it?”

 “Mom!
 Dad!
 Where are you?”

 The only response was the whistling of the arctic-cold air blowing through the house.
 He stepped over the blood and out of the door and froze at the sight that met him.
 The pool of blood split into two red rivers of violence sandwiching a set of hoof prints heading to where Graumann’s sleigh had sat.